From powerful queens to humble handmaidens, many women of the Bible can be a continual source of inspiration for us in our own lives.

 Rahab was a prostitute who lived in the city of Jericho.
 In the book of Joshua chapter two, she hid two spies Joshua sent to scout the city.
 Rahab hid them and helped them escape.

-In return, they promised that when they conquered Jericho, her family would be saved from destruction.
+In return, they promised that when they conquered Jericho, her family would be saved from destruction and divine wrath.
 Sure enough, according to Joshua 6:17, Rahab displayed a scarlet cord and her family was spared.

 The story of Rahab isn’t just an isolated incident.
 Rahab is part of Jesus’ family line mentioned in Matthew 1:5 – she was the mother of Boaz, the father of Obed, the father of Jesse who was the father of King David.